Tell your story

 Our mission is to amplify and increase the impact of lean funders by building an inclusive community where they can learn, connect and collaborate.

 Our audience is those interested in philanthropy, who may or may not be new to Exponent Philanthropy.
 This includes current and prospective members, colleague organizations, corporate partners and other philanthropy advisers, and media.

-Write in an easy to understand and accessible style.
-Use active voice as much as possible.
+Style: Write in an easy to understand, accessible style using active voice.

-- Active voice: The sentence’s subject performs and action.
-Ex: Philanthropists fund an array of causes.
+- Active voice: The sentence’s subject performs an action (e.g., philanthropists fund an array of causes.)

-- Passive voice: An action is applied retroactively to the subject.
-Ex: An array of causes are funded by philanthropists.
+- Passive voice: An action is applied retroactively to the subject (e.g., an array of causes are funded by philanthropists.)

-Subheads are greatly encouraged and we may use them to break up big blocks of text.
-Include bulleted lists and such for readability.
+Formatting and editing: We encourage subheads and bulleted lists to break up big blocks of text.
 We reserve the right to edit the blog for grammar, relevance, voice and clarity.

-If you’re struggling to structure your post, see the template below.
-But you needn’t adhere to it:
+If you’re a member struggling to structure your post, this template may be helpful:

 - Title: Cut to the chase.
 Readers should know what they’re getting when they click on the blog.
 The basic formula “How We Did X With Y” can work well.